wendycodeworks/MERN-Assignment/README.md

 + I want to be able to browse the website on different devices.

 + Attendee
+    + I want to be able to mark if I am attending the meetup.
     + I want to get notified on cancelled meetups.
-    + I want to be able to mark if I am attending the
     + I want to display my attended meetups on my profile. meetup or not (Going, Maybe, Not Going).
     + I want change my attendence to a meetup.
     + I want to favourite or save an event for later.